In this article I look at the CX lessons we can learn from the Contact Centre industry.

 Let’s consider – what CX lessons can we learn from the Contact Centre industry?

 But wait.
-Are the opportunities & challenges presented by CX all new?
+Are the opportunities & challenges presented by CX in an organization really all new?

 Or are there some CX lessons we can learn by examining past work done in successful Contact Centres?

 I came to CX through the Contact Centre industry.
 And I couldn’t have asked for a better path.